bcahtechstuffs/py-ollama/README.md

   ```
   Otherwise, go to https://www.python.org/downloads/ to download Python interpreter.

   Also ensure Ollama is installed on your computer.
+If not, visit https://ollama.com/download and follow instruction to install Ollama

   ### 2. Running py-ollama
   Download or clone this repository.
 You can clone this repository with Git by running this command: